EA stock price falls on weak fiscal Q3 prediction and Battlefield V concerns

 Electronic Arts beat analyst estimates for its second fiscal quarter that ended September 30, even though its only major releases in the quarter were sports games.
-But the company’s stock price fell in after-hours trading, perhaps because EA downgraded its earnings estimates for the coming quarter based on lower Battlefield V revenues.
+But the company’s stock price fell in after-hours trading, perhaps because EA downgraded its earnings estimates for the full year based on lower Battlefield V revenues.

 During the quarter, EA launched its usual stable of sports games: Madden NFL 19, FIFA 19, NBA Live 19, and NHL 19.
 EA reported revenue of $1.28 billion and earnings per share of 83 cents.
 Analysts had expected earnings per share of 58 cents on revenues of $1.18 billion.
 EA’s stock is down 5 percent to $90.01 a share in after-hours trading.